hacknlove/orgasmoproject/create-orgasmo/empty/drivers/README.md

 Orgasmo build tools will compile an entry point for you to import. `~/driver.js`

-This file exposes all the drivers methods in two flavors, as a tree, and by the dotted key.
+This file exposes all the driver methods in two flavors, as a tree, and by the dotted key.

 ```js
 import driver from "~./driver";